AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/add-additional-reviewers-or-approvers.md

 1. Repeat the previous step to add additional approvers or reviewers.

-## Add additional approvers or reviewers from the Document Summary pane
+## Add additional approvers or reviewers from the Document Summary

 1. Go to the project, task, or issue that contains the document, then select **Documents**.